ray-project/ray/doc/source/data/faq.rst

   `separate concepts <https://www.tensorflow.org/api_docs/python/tf/distribute/DistributedDataset>`__
   for distributed data loading and prevents code from being seamlessly scaled to larger clusters.
-* **Lazy execution:** Datasets executed operations eagerly by default, while TensorFlow datasets are lazy by default.
-The formter provides easier iterative development and debuggability, and when needing the optimizations that become available with lazy execution, Ray Datasets has a lazy execution mode that you can turn on when productionizing your integration.
 * **Generic distributed data processing:** Datasets is more general: it can handle generic distributed operations, including global per-epoch shuffling, which would otherwise have to be implemented by stitching together two separate